launix-de/memcp/README.md

 <h1 align="center">Introduction</h1>

-<b>In modern server and mainframe hardware, the memory bandwith between CPU and RAM has become the new bottleneck.
+<b>In modern server and mainframe hardware, the memory bandwidth between CPU and RAM has become the new bottleneck.
 In-RAM compression will be a mayor contribution towards solving that issue.</b>

 ### What is memcp?
 memcp is an open-source, high-performance, columnar in-memory database that can handle both OLAP and OLTP workloads.
 It provides an alternative to proprietary analytical databases and aims to bring the benefits of columnar storage to the open-source world.